Lorettawrites…

 Quoth the Raven, “Nevermore.”

 I’ve been writing since second grade because the reading books were bor-ing.
-In high school there were some novellas, including one about a girl rock band breaking out in the ‘60s.
+In high school I whipped up some novellas, including one about a girl rock band breaking out in the ‘60s.
 Maybe I will serialize that in these pages.
 I’ve got a BA in journalism, reported and edited my way through the years, and my alter ego does editorials on a blog.
 And then I came across a story that had to be told.
 It’s as simple as that.
 I wrote Deception.
 We all lie, don’t we?
 So how about writing about it, the lies people tell, husbands and wives, kids, doctors….

 The book is good, now on Amazon; like who doesn’t want to read a story of a kid whose doctor is doing everything NOT to get him well.
 They’re out there, people like this.
 Stuff like this really happens; I know, because maybe parts of the story are true.
 Could it happen?
 Did it happen?
-Read it and see for yourself. — I write other things as you will see on the next pages, the Story Pages.
+Read it and see for yourself.
+I write other things as you will see on the next pages, the Story Pages.
 I also take pictures.
 The picture below was taken in air and it shows the wind track of a blizzard in western Minnesota.
 The little dents are homes, notice no roads are visible.
 The photo is called

 Harsh Reality